backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/API Gateway.md

 - **No custom implementation required**
 - *Authentication = Cognito User Pools* | *Authorisation = API Gateway Methods*
 	- Cognito **only** helps with **authentication**, **not authorisation**.

+> [!question]- An organisation developed an application that uses a set of APIs that are being served through Amazon API Gateway.
+The API calls must be authenticated based on *OpenID identity providers* such as Amazon, Google, or Facebook.
+The APIs should allow access based on a *custom authorisation model*.
+> Use Amazon *Cognito user pools* **and** a *custom authoriser* to authenticate and authorise users based on JSON Web Tokens.